 Secondary (High) Schools

 At the secondary school level (currently equivalent to U.S. grades 9-12) we send students to public secondary schools sponsored by the Kenyan government.
 These are typically boarding schools and are tiered based on the KCPE test scores.
 They all provide the quality of education that assures admission to a post-secondary program.
 Students are enrolled in schools based on their KCPE score.

 At the end of Form 4 (US 12th grade), all graduating students take the Kenya Certificate of Secondary Education (KCSE) Exam.
 The average score on the KCSE determines which post-secondary educational opportunities are open to the student and what kind of employment they can pursue.
 For example, a student may want to be a social worker, but if they scored too low on their KCSE, the government can decide that they don’t qualify to be a social worker and instead go to school to be an electrician.

 As part of the transition to a Competency-Based Curriculum (CBC), Secondary will be divided into Junior Secondary (Grade 7-9) and Senior Secondary (Grade 10-12).
 The KCSE will likely no longer be used after CBC is fully implemented, but we will adapt to the new system and assist students in making plans for post-secondary education.

-When students finish high school, we encourage them to enroll in a post-secondary educational program.
+When students finish high school, we encourage them to enroll in a post-secondary education program.
 We require all students who pursue a post-secondary education to commit to participation in computer training and certification as well as career counseling, both delivered by Ngong Road Children’s Foundation (NRCF).
 In return, students receive ongoing support from their sponsors.

-Students participate in a post-secondary school selection and review process with an NRCF Committee before embarking on the next phase of their education.
+Students participate in a post-secondary school selection and review process with the NRCF Scholarship Committee before embarking on the next phase of their education.

-Post-Secondary education varies depending on the type.
+Post-secondary education varies depending on the type of program.
 There are four levels:

 - A degree program that is generally four years – similar to college or university in the U.S.